KeishiSoga/Canonical-correlation-analysis/README.md

 Note

-This implementation is part of a learning process and may contain errors Any identified errors will be corrected as soon as they are discovered
+This implementation is part of a learning process and may contain errors.
+Any identified errors will be corrected as soon as they are discovered

 Contributing